asafkorem/COSTouchVisualizer/README.md

 ## License

-TouchVisualizer is available under the MIT license.
+COSTouchVisualizer is available under the MIT license.
 See the LICENSE file for more info.